richslezak/SIM/README.md

 ## Original SIM website was built around 2000

-The [original website](http://www.sound-in-motion.com/) is still functioning howver not mobile friendly.
+The [original website](http://www.sound-in-motion.com/) is still functioning however it's not mobile friendly.
-This is why the site is being rebuild in 2023 :)
+This is why the website is being [rebuild](https://soundinmotion.netlify.app/) in 2023 :)

-# This site is built using [Astro](https://astro.build)
+## This site is built using [Astro](https://astro.build)

 ## 🧞 Commands